Singular subalgebroids: Morphisms of holonomy groupoids covering the identity

 \subsection{The integration functor}

 The purpose of this subsection is put in place our ``integration'' process, describing it as a functor.
 The term ``integration'' is in quotes, since we have not specified in which sense the holonomy groupoid $H^{\cG}(\cB)$ is an integration of the singular subalgebroid $\cB$ of $Lie(\cG)$.
-This will be done in a separate publication \cite{AZ4}.
+Indeed this is the topic of a separate publication \cite{AZ4}.

 We fix a manifold $M$ and consider two categories.
 The first one, denoted by $\textsf{SingSub}^{Gpd}_M$, is: \begin{itemize} \item objects: \item arrows from $(\cG_1,\cB_1)$ to $(\cG_2,\cB_2)$: \end{itemize}